Evolving-AI-Lab/fooling/README.md

   journal={arXiv preprint arXiv:1412.1897},
   year={2014}
 }

+For more information regarding the paper, please visit www.evolvingai.org/fooling

 ## Requirements
 This is an installation process that requires two main software packages (included in this package):